ocsolution/NUXT_DOC/Table.md

 ```

 ### + keyTable
-Use the `keyTable` to identify a DOM element uniquely so Vue can efficiently re-render or re-create it when something changes.
+Use the `keyTable` to identify a DOM element uniquely so Vue can efficiently re-render or re-create it when `keyTable` changes value.

 ```vue
 <template>